twilio-professional-services/flex-project-template/plugin-flex-ts-template/src/feature-library/activity-reservation-handler/README.md

 ## Overview

-This plugin addresses a few common needs in many contact centers:
+This feature addresses a few common needs in many contact centers:

 - Changing the worker's activity when they're handling tasks and when their tasks are in wrapup.
   - This makes it easier to monitor what workers are doing in realtime, and improves workforce management visibility in Flex Insights for historical reporting